Campaign of the Month: October 2017

 Sean was born to a middle-class family in Las Cruces, New Mexico.
 He did well in school, went to a good college, and earned a chemistry degree.
 His future looked bright if not for the fact that he’d been diagnosed with ADHD and bipolar disorder at a young age.
 Sean spent years going through the mental health system and trying medications for both disorders, all without lasting improvement.
 He could not hold down a stable job.
 He alienated friends and romantic partners.
 His parents, exhausted by years of never-ending behavioral problems, ceased contact with him.
 In his own words, “I kept fucking up my life.”

 Sean had a habit of burning through therapists and psychiatrists.
 They were expensive, too, for the often “between jobs” young man without his parents footing the bill.
-He decided that he knew enough about chemistry to do without professionals.
+He decided that he knew enough about chemistry, and his own mental health, to do without professionals.
 He started by self-prescribing his own combinations of medication to mixed success.
 Finally, in desperation, he turned to illegal drugs.
 He discovered that a combination of indica-strain marijuana and low-dose methamphetamine allowed him to virtually eliminate all symptoms of both his disorders.

 It changed his life.
 He went back to school.
 After earning his master’s, he became a highly successful medical researcher for the Phoenix division of Magadon Inc., a major pharmaceutical company.
 Raises and promotions steadily followed his work.
 He had the respect of his colleagues.
 He found a girlfriend who worked in corporate management for another company.
-His parents started speaking to him again and inviting him over for dinner, where they’d ask about grandkids.
+His parents started inviting him over for dinner and asking about grandkids.
 Life was going very well.
 Sean owed it all to the illegal drugs.

 Because Sean was in no hurry to actually buy meth from drug dealers, he used his chemistry background to make the stuff.
 It was cheaper, too.
-The same amount of meth a drug dealer would sell for $100, Sean could make for only $10, not to mention in greater personal safety.
-Sean had sold mushrooms and weed in college, but he never sold any of the meth he produced: once again, he was in no hurry to get caught up in dangerous and illegal activities.
+The same amount of meth that a drug dealer would sell for $100, Sean could make for only $10.
+He’d sold mushrooms and weed in college, but he never sold any of the meth he cooked: once again, he was in no hurry to get caught up in dangerous and illegal activities.
 His research job already paid well.
 He led an active social life.
 He had a good thing going, now that his mental health was finally under control.
 He was not going to take needless risks.
 He was not going to fuck this up.

 Sean thought he was being smart, to never actually buy or sell meth.
 He was being smart.
 He attributes bad luck to how the police caught him.
 They searched his car on a routine traffic stop after spotting a white powder residue (probably spilled from a sugar packet) that was totally unrelated to methamphetamine manufacturing.
 To the police, though, powder meant drugs.
 They tested Sean with a cheap PharmaChek sweat patch that turned up a false positive for ephedrine.
 This prompted a search of all of Sean’s possessions.
 He thought he could get away with it because of the very limited quantities of meth he was making.